SweetJenn23/TechUOrlando2018/README.md

   ![Verify the environment pre-requisites are installed.](images/verifyPreReqs.png)

 5. To be ready to build your first blockchain application, you'll need to get everything running.
 This has been scripted for you.
 In your terminal, enter `ls` to see what is in your home directory.
-You should find a script called *SHARESacramentoBlockchainScript.sh*.
+You should find a script called *TechUOrlandoBlockchainScript.sh*.

    ![View setup script.](images/setupScript.png)

-6. Take a look at the script to see the commands that will be run to start up your blockchain environment by issuing `cat SHARESacramentoBlockchainScript.sh`.
+6. Take a look at the script to see the commands that will be run to start up your blockchain environment by issuing `cat TechUOrlandoBlockchainScript.sh`.

    ![View setup script.](images/viewScript.png)

-7. Enter `./SHARESacramentoBlockchainScript.sh` to run the script.
+7. Enter `./TechUOrlandoBlockchainScript.sh` to run the script.

    ![Results of successful completion of setup script.](images/finishedSetupScript.png)